If “the more the merrier” is usually your holiday season motto, you’ll have to rethink things this year.

 The pregame...Consider asking people outside your household to limit social interaction before the gathering, and get tested before coming.
 Find out where people can get tested in your area here.

 The food...Have guests bring their own food.
-But if you plan to provide some, try to have one person serve all of it so that multiple people aren’t handling serving utensils.
+But if you plan to provide some, try to have one person who's wearing a mask serve all of it so that multiple people aren’t handling serving utensils.
 Or limit food to options that are best for a party of one.
 Think: pigs in a blanket, cheese sticks, sliders.
 Brb, hungry.

 The drinks...BYO is in.
 Ask guests to bring their own drinks or offer single-serve beer, wine, or cocktails.

 The party favors...Another BYO.
 Encourage guests to bring (or provide it for them) hand sanitizer with at least 60% ethanol or 70% isopropyl alcohol, extra masks, and tissues.

 No one wants COVID-19 to RSVP ‘yes’ to their holiday gathering.
 Make sure to stay safe so that you have something to celebrate.

 Skimm'd by Becky Murray, Avery Carpenter Forrey, & Jane Ackermann

 Sign up for the Daily Skimm email newsletter.